Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Introduction

 agrees with a polynomial of degree $d-k$, and

 \end{reptheorem}

-We will use integer point counting in dissected and dilated cubes to prove this result.
+We will use integer point counting in dissected and dilated cubes to prove this result and comment on further generalizations in \Cref{rem:beyond}.

 The special case of this theorem for $k=0$, i.e., generic directions, was obtained by Aguiar and Ardila \cite{AA17}, and earlier by Billera, Jia, and Reiner \cite{Billera2009} in a slightly different language.
-As shown for some examples in \cite[Section~18]{AA17} the application of such a result to the various subclasses of generalized permutahedra yields already known combinatroial reciprocity theorems for their related combinatorial structures such as matroid polynomials \cite{Billera2009}, Bergmann polynomials of matroids and Stanley's famous reciprocity theorem for graph colorings \cite{Stanley1973}.
+The $k=0$ case was also recently extended in \cite{karaboghossian_combinatorial_2022}.
+As shown for some examples in \cite[Section~18]{AA17} the application of such a result to the various subclasses of generalized permutahedra yields already known combinatorial reciprocity theorems for their related combinatorial structures such as matroid polynomials \cite{Billera2009}, Bergmann polynomials of matroids and Stanley's famous reciprocity theorem for graph colorings \cite{Stanley1973}.

-Aguiar and Ardila develop a Hopf monoid structure on the species of generalized permutahedra, work with polynomial invariants defined by characters, and apply their antipode formula to get the combinatorial interpretation of the reciprocity result for generalized permutahedra for $k=0$ (\cref{cor:genP}) \cite[Sections 16, 17]{AA17}.
+Aguiar and Ardila develop a Hopf monoid structure on the species of generalized permutahedra, work with polynomial invariants defined by characters, and apply their antipode formula to get the combinatorial interpretation of the reciprocity result for generalized permutahedra for $k=0$ (\cref{cor:genP}, below) \cite[Sections 16, 17]{AA17}.
+This method is also used in \cite{karaboghossian_combinatorial_2022}.
 The approach in \cite{Billera2009} is similar to the one by Aguiar and Ardila.
 Billera, Jia, and Reiner use Hopf algebras of matroids and quasisymmetric functions, as well as a multivariate generating function as isomorphism invariants of matroids.
 The reciprocity providing ingredient is again the antipode of a Hopf algebra together with Stanley's reciprocity for $P$-partitions \cite[Sections~6 and 9]{Billera2009}.